 This was the first large oil spill response following the Deepwater Horizon oil spill.
 Drawing on lessons from that spill, and the extensive training NOAA provided, NOAA and our partners responded quickly to this incident.
 NOAA provided scientific support to the U.S. Coast Guard.
 That included trajectory forecasts of the floating oil movement, shoreline assessment, data management, overflight tracking of the oil, weather forecasts, and assessment of natural resources at risk.

 The impacts of the spill are currently being evaluated through the natural resource damage assessment (Investigation performed by trustees to identify injuries to natural resources caused by oil spills, hazardous substance releases, and grounding incidents in National Marine Sanctuaries, and plan restoration activities.
 The goal of NRDA is to restore natural resources and compensate the public for lost recreational use.) process.
 Specifically, impacts to shoreline habitats, birds, bottlenose dolphins, and recreational use are being evaluated.

 What’s Happening Now?

-On December 3, 2021, a $15.3 million settlement was proposed in Federal District Court to restore natural resources damaged from the 2014 Texas City Y oil spill.
-If approved, the $15.3 million settlement will go towards projects that restore injured bottlenose dolphins, birds, shoreline habitats, and outdoor recreation opportunities.
+On January 20, 2022, a $15.3 million settlement was finalized in Federal District Court to restore natural resources damaged from the 2014 Texas City Y oil spill in Galveston Bay, Texas.

 “We are pleased to join our co-trustees to restore vital habitats, dolphins, birds and recreational areas injured by this oil spill.
 Local communities and economies depend on resilient coastal ecosystems, and we look forward to working with the public on projects to restore them.”